STRAN90/ThuyLewisNailsBrowsAndLashes/README.md

 Bootstrap version 4.2.1 - The Framework for the website.
 Code used for additional CSS styling was also implemented in style.css.

+Google map generator - Was used to import business location.

 [Gitpod] (https://gitpod.io/) - Open source developer platform, an IDE running in the Cloud.

 [Git](https://git-scm.com/) - Version control tool for tracking changes in code.